hbctraining/Training-modules/RShiny/lessons/02_inputs.md

 )
 ```

 Below is an example of using the `conditionalPanel()`.
-In this example, the user selects 'Yes' or 'No', and if they select 'Yes' they are prompted to select from a list of courses that they have taken.
+In this example, the user selects 'Yes' or 'No', and if they select 'Yes', then they are prompted to select from a list of courses that they have taken.
 If they select 'No', there is nothing further.

 ```
 # User interface